-17 of the hottest iPhone keyboards
+15 of the best keyboards for the iPhone

 Swype ($1)

 Swype has finally come to iOS.
-The third-party keyboard is incredibly intuitive that can accurately predict what users wish to type or swipe.
-The keyboard has an extensive emoji collection, seamless regional dialect support, and offers users five free themes with more that can be purchased.
-Swype gestures allow you to quickly enter symbols, punctuation and capital letters, making texting quick and effortless.
+The third-party keyboard is an incredibly intuitive one that can accurately predict what users wish to type or swipe.
+The keyboard has an extensive emoji collection, seamless regional dialect support, and offers users five free themes, with more that can be purchased.
+Swype gestures allow you to quickly enter symbols, punctuation, and capital letters, making texting quick and effortless.
 You can also add or remove words from your personal dictionary to avoid auto-correction.
 Users will also find customizable keyboard layouts and much more.

 Download now for: